 Permaculture is a holistic design process that maximizes biodiversity, ecological plant and soil functions.
 It is a systems approach that can be applied to not only landscaping and homesteading but social, political and economic sectors sectors as well.
 The process of design and methodology is informed by natural patterns that enhance the relationships between the parts of a system, maximizing symbiotic interactions and benefiting the whole.

-The modern application of permaculture was founded by Bill Mollison, an Australian scientist and teacher, and his student David Holmgren, an environmental designer, but many of its principles and methodologies come from indigenous peoples who lived in balance and harmony with the Earth and protected knowledge and shared their ways despite the deadly intentions imposed on them by colonization.
+The modern application of permaculture was founded by Bill Mollison, an Australian scientist and teacher, and his student David Holmgren, an environmental designer, but many of its principles and methodologies come from indigenous peoples who lived in balance with natural rhythms and shared their ways despite the deadly intentions imposed on them by colonization.

 We are inherently connected to the Earth and dependent upon clean water, soil, air, forests and oceans.
 It is our duty to act responsibly and care for the systems that sustain us.
 We must move beyond the concept of sustainability to a more regenerative approach that leads to thriving ecosystems of which we are a part.